Biopsies - Overview

 There are many different types of biopsy procedures.
 The equipment used for each type of biopsy will vary depending on the type of procedure.

-In needle biopsy, a sample of tissue or fluid is removed with a needle.
+In needle biopsy, a sample of tissue or fluid is removed with a needle and sent to the laboratory for further analysis.

 A biopsy needle is generally several inches long and the barrel is about as wide as a large paper clip.
 The needle is hollow so it can capture the tissue specimen.